WeSearch

 Opening excerpt (first ~120 words) tap to expand

 The motor vessel Sward was hijacked on Sunday.
-Photograph: EU Naval Force Operation ATALANTAView image in fullscreenThe motor vessel Sward was hijacked on Sunday.
-Photograph: EU Naval Force Operation ATALANTASomaliaFears of resurgence in Somali piracy after three vessels hijacked in past weekPirates appear to be taking advantage of international naval strength being diverted elsewhere in regionMohamed Gabobe in Mogadishu and Rachel SavageTue 28 Apr 2026 12.20 EDTLast modified on Tue 28 Apr 2026 12.22 EDTSharePrefer the Guardian on GoogleThree vessels have been hijacked off the coast of Somalia in the past week, raising fears of a resurgence in piracy around the Horn of Africa – and adding to the woes of the global shipping industry.The merchant vessel Sward was taken over on 26 April, a…
+Photograph: EU naval force Operation ATALANTAView image in fullscreenThe motor vessel Sward was hijacked on Sunday.
+Photograph: EU naval force Operation ATALANTASomaliaFears of resurgence in Somali piracy after three vessels hijacked in a weekPirates appear to be taking advantage of international naval strength being diverted to Middle EastMohamed Gabobe in Mogadishu and Rachel SavageTue 28 Apr 2026 12.20 EDTLast modified on Tue 28 Apr 2026 21.31 EDTSharePrefer the Guardian on GoogleThree vessels have been hijacked off the coast of Somalia in the past week, raising fears of a resurgence in piracy around the Horn of Africa, and adding to the woes of the global shipping industry.The merchant vessel Sward was taken over on 26 April, a day after…

 Anonymous · no account needed